Hug-hes/AnalyseTCR/README.md

 install.packages("libray_to_install")

 Step 4.
-Download Immunarch package by going to the website: https://immunarch.com/articles/1_introduction.html
+Download Immunarch by typing in the commands

-After downloading the Immunarch.tar.gz file then run the following two commands in the R Studio console window (replacing "path/to/your/folder/with/immunarch.tar.gz" with a path to the folder that contains your immunarch.tar.gz) :

 install.packages("devtools", dependencies = T)

 and:

-devtools::install_local("path/to/your/folder/with/immunarch.tar.gz", dependencies=T)
+devtools::install_local("jaidenchoy/testCOEVE")

+Click Option 3 - "None" when prompted for package updates

 ## RUNNING APP ##